 - You need to pay a deposit.

 - You have to prove that your residence permit can be extended.

 In general you can get an expat mortgage when you arrive in the Netherlands.
 However, some banks require that you have lived here at least six months up to five years.
 This depends amongst other things on your citizenship, work situation and savings.
-Your Hanno mortgage advisor can tell you more about your mortgage options in the Netherlands.

 - Are your profits increasing?
 Then we will take the average of your net profit of the last years for calculating your Dutch mortgage.